Hanna Fenichel Pitkin

-Hanna Fenichel Pitkin (born July 17, 1931) is an American political theorist.

-She is best known for her seminal study The Concept of Representation, published in 1967.
+Hanna Fenichel Pitkin (July 17, 1931 – May 6, 2023) was an American political theorist.
+She was best known for her seminal study The Concept of Representation, published in 1967.

-Pitkin's diverse interests range from the history of European political thought from ancient to modern times, through ordinary language philosophy and textual analysis, to issues of psychoanalysis and gender in political and social theory.
+Pitkin's diverse interests ranged from the history of European political thought from ancient to modern times, through ordinary language philosophy and textual analysis, to issues of psychoanalysis and gender in political and social theory.

 Biography

-Pitkin is a professor emerita of political science at the University of California, Berkeley.
-Daughter of Otto Fenichel, Pitkin was born in Berlin and emigrated to the United States in 1938; her family had fled Nazi Germany for Oslo and Prague in the interim.
-She received her Doctor of Philosophy degree from UC Berkeley in 1961.
-In 1982, she was granted the Distinguished Teaching Award from UC Berkeley.